XulinChen/Algorithm-for-Tiger-Challenge/README.md

 # Algorithm for Tiger Challenge

 This repository includes the codes and the dockerfile for computing TILs given a H&E breast cancer histopathology slide.
-The descriptions of the algorithm can be found [here] (https://tiger.grand-challenge.org/evaluation/survival-final-evaluation/leaderboard/) with the user 大胖胖墩(Xulin Chen).
+The descriptions of the algorithm can be found [here](https://tiger.grand-challenge.org/evaluation/survival-final-evaluation/leaderboard/) with the user 大胖胖墩(Xulin Chen).

 ## Run the algotithm
-- The model weights of this repository can be obtained [here] (https://drive.google.com/file/d/11On7kDKU79ubP00_jCIvEJMnVS_vgpzd/view?usp=sharing).
+- The model weights of this repository can be obtained [here](https://drive.google.com/file/d/11On7kDKU79ubP00_jCIvEJMnVS_vgpzd/view?usp=sharing).
 After downloading it, please put the two files within the folder to the ./model_weight/ of this repository.
 The model weights are on the CC BY-NC 4.0 license.
 - The framework of the inference process is as following.
 The tissue mask is looped over firstly to get the